© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 Participants are familiar with various strategies of Infrastructure as Code, Continuous Integration and Continuous Deployments.
 This includes why and when these are usually used, what basic resource requirements they can have and how test execution and code analyses can affect these requirements.

-LG 8-2: Optimizing CI/CD processes
+LG 9-2: Optimising CI/CD processes

-LG 8-3: Optimising the infrastructure
+LG 9-3: Optimising the infrastructure

-LG 8-4: Optimising the test strategy
+LG 9-4: Optimising the test strategy

 Participants are familiar with ways to improve the resource efficiency of their test strategies and test environments.
-This includes, for example, the effect of different test types (load test, system test, integration test, unit test, …) on resource consumption and the reduction of this through test gap analyses and the demand-oriented, time-limited provision of appropriate test environments.
+This includes, for example, the effect of different test types (load test, system test, integration test, unit test, …) on resource consumption and the reduction of this through test impact analyses and the demand-oriented, time-limited provision of appropriate test environments.

 References